 Amanda Hirsh is the Executive Director of Books for Kids since November 2012.
 She comes to Books for Kids from the Montclair Kimberley Academy in Montclair, New Jersey, working on alumni events, annual giving, and new initiatives, and before that as a Sales Representative for children’s books at HarperCollins Publishers.
 Amanda graduated from the University of Pennsylvania, where she studied Comparative Literature, and the Trinity School in New York, where she currently serves as a class representative, raising money for the Trinity Fund and is a Board Member of the Trinity Alumni and Alumnae Association.
 Amanda lives in New York City with her husband, two sons, and dog.

-Christie Steele-Garcia is the Development and Operations Associate at Books for Kids.
+Christie Steele-Garcia is the Development Manager at Books for Kids.
 Christie oversees the fundraising initiatives and donor communication efforts of Books for Kids.
 Christie joined Books for Kids in 2012 as an Administrative Assistant and Office Manager and has held a number of roles within the organization since that time.
 Christie graduated from James Madison University in Harrisonburg, VA where she earned a B.A. in Theatre and Dance.
 She is currently an active member of NYC's Empire A Cappella and serves on the Junior Advisory Board of Statement Arts.
 Christie lives in North Bergen, NJ with her husband and dog.

 Samantha works as a Library Specialist with Books for Kids.
 Samantha earned her bachelor's degree from Ohio University in Adolescent to Young Adult English Language Arts and received her master's degree in Literacy from New York University.
 Samantha has worked with students of all ages in a variety of environments, where she aims to convey her passion for literacy while fostering confidence, efficacy, and growth.
 Samantha has previously taught middle school and tenth grade English Language Arts in Jersey City, New Jersey.
 Currently, Samantha is also a Literacy Specialist with Keys to Literacy, where she creates individualized, targeted lesson plans for each of her students.

 Sam graduated from Ithaca College where she studied Theatre, English, and Creative Writing.
 She has a background in non-profit theatre arts administration, previously interning at HERE, Primary Stages, Transport Group, and the Hangar Theatre.
 Sam is especially interested in reaching young audiences and has a passion for engaging children in arts and literature, believing that every child should have access to material that challenges and inspires them.
+Sam lives in Brooklyn with her rabbit, Neville, where she continues to grow her personal library.

 Tanya works as a Library Specialist with Books for Kids in Brooklyn and Manhattan.
 She received her BFA in Theater from the University of Southern Queensland in Australia and her MFA from Brandeis University in Boston.
 Tanya has a passion for developing literacy skills, imagination, and movement in emergent readers and has worked in library programming for children in Australia and for the Brooklyn Public Library.
 She is also a Teaching Artist with Treasure Trunk and enjoys creating programs that inspire a love for reading using drama, movement, songs, and imagination to make books really come alive.
 Tanya loves being able to combine her two great loves, books and drama, to share this passion and light with kids.